jpmml/docs-jpmml-org/docs/conversion/sklearn/xgboost.md

 yt = le.inverse_transform(yt_xgb)
 ```

-To persist the effective label encoder, assign it to the classifier as the `_le` attribute:
+Attach the label encoder to the classifier using the `_le` attribute:

 ```python
 classifier._le = le
 ```

-## Pipeline
+## Workflow

-### Ordinal encoding (legacy)
+### Ordinal encoding

-Columns are separated by operational type into continuous and categorical subsets.
+Group columns by operational type into continuous and categorical subsets.

-The continuous subset may be further separated by data type into floating-point and integer subsets.
+The continuous subset may be further grouped by data type into floating-point and integer subsets.
-However, this refinement is unnecessary from the training perspective, because `DMatrix` mangles all feature values into the same `float32` data type internally.
+However, this refinement is unnecessary from the training perspective, because `DMatrix` munges all feature data into `float32` values internally.

 **General recipe**: pass continuous columns through unchanged, and encode categorical columns to integers.

-If you want categorical splits, then the list of suitable transformers is limited to `OrdinalEncoder` (direct mapping) and `TargetEncoder` (pre-processed mapping).
+If you desire categorical splits, then the list of suitable transformers is limited to `OrdinalEncoder` (direct mapping) and `TargetEncoder` (pre-processed mapping).
 Most importantly, avoid the `OneHotEncoder` transformer, because it binarizes data making advanced partitioning operations infeasible.

 ```python